scikit-hep/awkward-0.x/README.rst

     a.flatten(axis=1)
     # <JaggedArray [[1 1 2 2 3 3] [] [4 4 5 5]] at 0x78112c0d5a20>

 But, unlike Numpy, we can't ask for an ``axis`` starting from the other end (with a negative index).
-The "deepest array" is not a well-defined concept for awkward arrays.
+The "deepest array" is not a well-defined concept for Awkward Arrays.

 .. code-block:: python3